 Car insurance can be confusing even for those of us who have had policies for decades.
-This is undoubtedly true for insurance related to rental cars, where it’s easy to mix up two common coverages you might need: rental car reimbursement and rental car insurance.
+This is undoubtedly true for insurance related to rental cars, when it’s easy to mix up two common coverages you might need: rental car reimbursement and rental car insurance.
 Know which is which, and which you have, so you know whether you’re covered (or not).

 What Is a Rental Car Reimbursement Policy?